 Luminosity is the amount of energy that a star pumps out and its relative to the amount that our star, the Sun gives out.
 The figure of 5.0000000 that I have given is based on the Spectral Types page that I have found on the Internet.
 You might find a different figure, one that may have been calculated rather than generalised that I have done.
 The figure is always the amount times the luminosity of the Sun.
 It is an imprecise figure because of a number of factors including but not limited to whether the star is a variable star and distance.

 129 G. Virginis has a spectral type of F0V.
 This means the star is a blue to white star.
 The star is 7372.00000000 Parsecs from the Galactic Centre or terms of Light Years is 24044.7617196800000000s.
 The star has a B-V Colour Index of 0.26 which means the star's temperature has been calculated using information from Morgans @ Uni.edu at being 7,428 Kelvin.

-129 G. Virginis has been calculated as 2.32 times bigger than the Sun.The Sun's radius is 695,800km, therefore the star's radius is an estimated 1,561,796.36.km.
+129 G. Virginis Radius has been calculated as being 2.24 times bigger than the Sun.The Sun's radius is 695,800km, therefore the star's radius is an estimated 1,561,796.36.km.
 However with the 2007 release of updated Hipparcos files, the radius is now calculated at being round 2.45.
 The figure is derived at by using the formula from SDSS and has been known to produce widely incorrect figures.

 129 G. Virginis has an apparent magnitude of 6.36 which is how bright we see the star from Earth.
 Apparent Magnitude is also known as Visual Magnitude.
-If you used the 1997 Parallax value, you would get an absolute magnitude of 1.93 If you used the 2007 Parallax value, you would get an absolute magnitude of 1.76.
+If you used the 1997 Parallax value, you would get an absolute magnitude of 2.00 If you used the 2007 Parallax value, you would get an absolute magnitude of 1.81.
 Magnitude, whether it be apparent/visual or absolute magnitude is measured by a number, the smaller the number, the brighter the Star is.
 Our own Sun is the brightest star and therefore has the lowest of all magnitudes, -26.74.
 A faint star will have a high number.

-Using the original Hipparcos data that was released in 1997, the parallax to the star was given as 13.00 which gave the calculated distance to 129 G. Virginis as 250.89 light years away from us or 76.92 parsecs.
-In 2007, Hipparcos data was revised with a new parallax of 12.00 which put 129 G. Virginis at a distance of 271.80 light years or 83.33 parsecs.
+Using the original Hipparcos data that was released in 1997, the parallax to the star was given as 13.45 which gave the calculated distance to 129 G. Virginis as 242.50 light years away from Earth or 74.35 parsecs.
+It would take a spaceship travelling at the speed of light, 242.50 years to get there.
+We don't have the technology or spaceship that can carry people over that distance yet.

 The source of the information if it has a Hip I.D. is from Simbad, the Hipparcos data library based at the University at Strasbourg, France.
 Hipparcos was a E.S.A. satellite operation launched in 1989 for four years.
 The items in red are values that I've calculated so they could well be wrong.
-Information regarding Stellar Age, Metallicity or Mass is from the E.U.
+Information regarding Metallicity and/or Mass is from the E.U.
 Exoplanets.
 The information was obtained as of 12th Feb 2017.

-|Traditional Name||129 G. Virginis|
+|Traditional/Proper Name||129 G. Virginis|

 |Hipparcos Library I.D.||64838|